 Do you know your gas leak protocol?
-If you own a commercial building in NYC, there are several things you need to do to keep it properly maintained and ensure that anyone who comes in and out of your building is kept safe.
+If you own a residential or commercial building in NYC, there are several things you need to do to keep it properly maintained and ensure that anyone who comes in and out of your building is kept safe.
 Every building owner should know their gas leak protocol in the event of a gas leak.
 If you are unfamiliar with what to do should a gas leak occur, you have come to the right place.
 Learn the steps you need to take if there is a gas leak in your building.

 Recognize a Gas Leak Smell, Sight, and Sound

 If you suspect your building has a gas leak, you have three senses to help you make a quick judgment call.
 A gas leak gives off a smell that is similar to rotten eggs.
 Secondly, if you see dust that’s blowing around the room, mist, fog, or a white cloud, it’s likely a gas leak.
 Finally, if you hear whistling, hissing, or roaring, it’s a strong indication that there is a gas leak.

 Take The Appropriate Next Steps

 Once you’ve noticed a strange, foul odor, strange noises, or weird elements in the air, you’ll need to get out of the building as soon as possible.
 Everyone in the building should evacuate it carefully and swiftly.
 Avoid smoking or lighting a match in the building when you suspect there is a gas leak.
 When you are in and around the building, do not use a telephone (including mobile devices) or other appliances since this can cause a spark and lead to a potential explosion.
 You also do not want to start up a vehicle anywhere near the building.
 Once you are outside, it’s a good idea to get as far away from the building as possible.